Santana’s slam in 10th gives Indians 7-3 win, tie with Twins

 Civale permitted one run and four hits.
 Civale, the third-round pick in 2016 who came from the same draft class as fellow rotation members Shane Bieber (fourth round) and Zach Plesac (12th round), has allowed only nine hits, four walks and two runs with 18 strikeouts in 18 innings in the majors.

-ALLEN’S DAY
+ALLEN’S AFTERNOON

 Allen batted second and played center to give Oscar Mercado a break, just the second time this season he has taken one of the top five places in the lineup.
 In two games in the second spot, Allen is 6 for 11 with two homers, four runs, and three RBIs.